 Welcome to Clean Food Long Life!
-My name is Sung Yun Cho and I started this site to share information and recipes to my friends and family.
+My name is Sung Yun Cho and I’m a Nutritional Therapy Practitioner and Food Coach helping people heal through nutrition.
+I started this site to share information and recipes to my friends and family.

 My friends always ask why I eat, drink and live the way that I do.
 Based on my experience through my own struggles with my health and recovery, I’ve decided to share what I know about healing, food, self-care and how to be the best that I can be.
 This is all very near and dear to me because it’s changed my life for good.
 I have become a healthier, stronger and happier person and as a result, I’m on a mission to help spread the awareness.

 I love to cook and have been a foodie all my life.
 When I started on this path, I was concerned I wouldn’t enjoy food the same again.
 But I soon found out that being healthy does not mean you can’t enjoy delicious food.
 In fact, it’s the exact opposite.
 Eating clean has only opened up my palate to appreciate whole foods the way nature intended it to be.
 I will share delicious and simple recipes here that will help you stay on this nutritious path.
 Because it’s important for me to know what I am ingesting, I will add nutritional information as much as possible.
 I am gluten, conventional dairy and sugar free.
 The Keto/Paleo lifestyle is where my heart is.
 With my recipes and information, I hope you find that eating healthy is more delicious and fulfilling than eating foods that ultimately leave you feeling empty and sick.
 All my recipes are very simple and prep time is minimal.
 (I love to cook but I don’t like to labor over the stove.)

 By eating this way, you may just find that it will help you become the person you are meant to be.